SiriusXM Satellite Radio (info for techies)

 6 bars

-one third mark (about
+one third point (about

-30 cm or 12 in) from the antenna end of the stick, then hung the stick (via
+30-cm or 12-in) from the antenna end of the stick, then hung the stick (via

 the hook screws) from the rain gutter.
 The antenna was now

-sitting about 30 cm (12 in) above the rain gutter which resulted in a signal
+sitting about 30-cm (12-in) above the rain gutter which resulted in a signal

 level of 8 bars